ABOUT OUR RACE DIRECTOR

 was created and is directed by ultrarunner John Lacroix.

 John is also a thought leader within the ultra-running community as a longtime advocate for crafting a more inclusive and accessible sport that celebrates the everyman and everywoman over the elite.
 His message has long focused on inclusivity, diversity, equity, equality, accessibility, and the need to abolish elitism.
-It is John’s willingness to challenge the accepted norms in trail and ultra-running, by asking the community to think deeper, ask bigger questions, and to view topic areas from every possible angle, that has led to him being one of the sport’s more controversial figures on his path to building a more universally accessible sport.
+It is John’s willingness to challenge the accepted norms in trail and ultra-running by asking the community to think deeper, ask bigger questions, and view topic areas from every possible angle that has led to him being one of the sport’s more controversial figures on his path to building a more universally accessible sport.

 John graduated from The University of New Hampshire with a Bachelor of Science in Kinesiology: Outdoor Education; with concentration areas in Recreation Management, Hospitality Management, and Ski Resort Management.
-He previously worked as a Professional Guide in Boulder, CO where he led various adventure activities for tourists and corporate outings, as well as designed and facilitated Corporate Adventure Training experiences.
+He previously worked as a Professional Guide in Boulder, CO, where he led various adventure activities for tourists and corporate outings, as well as designed and facilitated Corporate Adventure Training experiences.
 John’s clientele has included Former New England Patriot and ESPN NFL Analyst Tedy Bruschi, local and national professional (Team Garmin-Sharp Mens Tour de France Racing Team) and collegiate teams and organizations (CU Women’s Basketball) as well as a collection of Fortune 500 and Fortune 100 companies.

-John’s Professional Certifications Include: Road Runners Club of America (RRCA) Professional Race Director, Viristar Risk Management for Outdoor Programs, Wilderness Medical Associates (WMA) Wilderness First Responder (WFR) including certification for epinephrine administration and BLS CPR including the use of medical oxygen and AED, Leave No Trace Trainer, The American Institute for Avalanche Research and Education (AIARE) Level 1.
+John’s Professional Certifications Include Road Runners Club of America (RRCA) Professional Race Director, Viristar Risk Management for Outdoor Programs, Wilderness Medical Associates (WMA) Wilderness First Responder (WFR), including certification for epinephrine administration, and BLS CPR, including the use of medical oxygen and AED, Leave No Trace Trainer, The American Institute for Avalanche Research and Education (AIARE) Level 1.

-John also volunteers a considerable amount of his time to serving on various local, regional, and national conservation, recreation, and trail initiatives.
-John (and HPRS) is a partner organization on Outside 285 (O285) since its inception in 2017, a regional planning effort focused on identifying opportunities for trail improvements and wildlife habitat conservation within public lands surrounding the US-285 corridor southwest of Denver.
+John also volunteers a considerable amount of his time to serve on various local, regional, and national conservation, recreation, and trail initiatives.
+John (and HPRS) have been a partner organization on Outside 285 (O285) since its inception in 2017; a regional planning effort focused on identifying opportunities for trail improvements and wildlife habitat conservation within public lands surrounding the US-285 corridor southwest of Denver.
 John also serves on the Policy Committee for the Coalition for Outdoor Access (COA), a nationwide group of outdoor industry leaders who are advocating for laws and policies that support and encourage guided outdoor recreation and education activities on public lands and waters.
-He also served as a member of the Executive Committee of Fix CRUS (Colorado Recreational Use Statute) playing an integral role in working to protect and expand free public access to private and public lands in Colorado.
+He also served as a member of the Executive Committee of Fix CRUS (Colorado Recreational Use Statute), playing an integral role in working to protect and expand free public access to private and public lands in Colorado.
 John is the only representative from the trail and ultrarunning community on these committees.
 He is also a former member of the Care for Colorado Coalition.

 John’s other film credits include a cameo in the 2014 ultra running documentary film titled “100: Head/Heart/Feet,” and photos from his 2010 Barkley Marathons adventure are included in the 2014 ultra running documentary film titled “The Barkley Marathons: The Race That Eats Its Young.”
-John is also the former host of the Ultra Stories Podcast, where he self-produced over 140 episodes focused on the behind the scenes of the sport of Ultrarunning.
-He now self produces the Human Potential Running Series Podcast.
+John is also the former host of the Ultra Stories Podcast, where he self-produced over 140 episodes focused on the behind-the-scenes of the sport of Ultrarunning.
+He now self-produces the Human Potential Running Series Podcast.

 THE RED HAT IN THE NEWS